Ashburnham Triangle, Greenwich

 In the 1880s the Ashburnham family began to sell off the estate in stages and Ashburnham House was demolished to make way for further development.
 Blackheath high school opened on Catherine Grove in 1904.
 The school was converted to apartments just under a century later and three new houses were built in the former playground.

 Most of the Ashburnham Triangle’s original housing has survived unspoilt, although the enclave was one of last conservation areas to be designated in Greenwich.
 The Greenwich Forge, at 62 Guildford Grove, is a wrought iron worker and blacksmith.
-On Catherine Grove, the former Maurice Drummond House has recently been converted into a ’boutique hotel’.
+On Catherine Grove, Maurice Drummond House, formerly an accommodation block for Metropolitan Police officers, has recently been converted into a ‘boutique hotel’.

 Postal district: SE10